gioUbbiali/Food-Systems-Sustainability-Meta-Framework-FSSMF/README.md

 ![Fig  Chart Extract](https://github.com/user-attachments/assets/cce61b13-a8b7-4525-ad0f-465ea40274c4)

-Fig. Extract from Atlas-AC1.
-The red circle indicates an example of chart link to external resources.
+Fig. Extract from Atlas-AC1.The red circle: link to external resources (an example).

 ## Ontologies Constructed on the Basis of FSSMF